Machine learning has made AI more flexible and adaptive, able to modify its behavior in response to its learning and the environment

 On the other hand, in **‘model-free’** reinforcement learning, the AI does not ‘know’ or build a transition model for the environment.
 Instead, it learns to more directly represent how to behave.

 There are two modes of reinforcement learning with AI.
 It can be either passive or active.

-Passive reinforcement learning involves a fully observable environment where the agent has a fixed operating policy, that determines its actions over a set number of trials.
+**Passive reinforcement learning** involves an environment where the agent has a fixed operating policy, that determines its actions over a set number of trials.
 On each trial, the agent starts in one state and does not finish until reaching a clearly defined end-state.